 For students dreaming of becoming a doctor, pharmacist, engineer, concreter, painter or even a chef, you will have to be very familiar with Chemistry as it’s a subject that you will end up using on a daily basis in your chosen career.
 Chemistry forms the building blocks of life.
 It is a subject that is traditionally viewed as difficult because of the complex nature of chemical reactions and the unfamiliarity of the new language.
-This is usually where students crumble in Chemistry but with the right tools you’ll be on the track to success in no time!
+This is usually where students crumble.
+So how to get an A in chemistry comes down to getting the right basic tools from the start.

-So without further ado, put on your safety googles and let’s get started on how you can ace Chemistry at school!BOOK A CHEMISTRY TUTOR TODAY
+So without further ado, put on your safety goggles and let’s get started on how to get an A in chemistry.

 Tip 1: Know the history of Chemistry